mjordan/islandora_workbench_docs/docs/field_templates.md

 !!! note
     This section describes using CSV *field* templates in your configuration file.
-For information on CSV *file* templates, see the "[Generating a template CSV file](/islandora_workbench_docs/csv_file_templates/)" section.
+For information on CSV *file* templates, see the "[CSV file templates](/islandora_workbench_docs/output_csv/)" section.

 In `create` and `update` tasks, you can configure field templates that are applied to each node as if the fields were present in your CSV file.
 The templates are configured in the `csv_field_templates` option.
 An example looks like this: